 Response - The existing fence is not original and is proposed to be removed and possibly replaced.

 1.16 When possible, replicate a missing historic fence based on photographic evidence.
+Response - n/a.

 1.17 No fence in the front yard is often the most appropriate solution.